Ways To Avoid Holiday Weight Gain

 o Concentrate on your time spent with friends instead of focusing on the holiday food and drinks.

-o Willpower.
-Don’t get overwhelmed with all of the cakes, pies and cookies you see.
+o Don’t get overwhelmed with all of the cakes, pies and cookies you see.
 You have to remember that they are not always for eating.
 They are a part of the spectacle of the holidays like ornaments on the tree and lights.
-Enjoy looking at them, but don’t eat them If you eat them, you will get thrown off.
-So don’t get thrown off!
-I’m rooting for you!
+Enjoy looking at them, but don’t eat them, they are ornaments.

 Good luck!
+I’m rooting for you!

-0 comments:
+No comments:

 Post a Comment